-During entertaining, the stools or chairs could be moved somewhere else in the room for... temporary, additional seating, and the bar used as a serving area.
+During entertaining, the stools or chairs could be moved somewhere else in the room for temporary, additional seating, and the bar can be used as a serving area.

-- Armless sofas look sleek in small spaces, but they are not especially comfortable for lounging about.
-You may not have a tiny living room forever, and a sofa may last 10 years or more, so choose a sofa that is comfortable.
+- Choice of a sofa: Armless sofas look sleek in small spaces, but they are not especially comfortable for lounging about.
+Another thing to think about is that you may not have a tiny living room forever, and a sofa may last 10 years or more, so choose a sofa that is comfortable.
 Think of your sofa as an investment and then purchase less expensive accent furnishings.

-- In a small space, choose furniture with clean lines so the eye won't get stuck in one place - designer-speak for "keep it simple."
+- Simplify: In a small space, choose furniture with clean lines so the eye will not get stuck in one place.
+This is designer-speak for "keep it simple."
 Overstuffed chairs and shabby chic slipcovers may overpower a small living room.